The marriage between CRM and RMS in hotels to maximise revenue: How to enrich your pricing strategy using guest data

 This was the subject of a conference that brought together two solutions and two related areas of expertise in the hotel industry: CRM and RMS.
 These two softwares are used by different teams, the guest experience and marketing teams and the Revenue and/or Yield Management teams respectively.

 To discuss this topic, Mathieu Pollet, CEO and co-founder of the LoungeUp solution - the guest relations and hotel operations management platform - presented with Romain Charrié, Associate President of revbell, the RMS edited by N&C a Revenue Management consulting firm.
-Eric Belluardo also shared his views, founder of the Friendly Hotels group, which includes three hotels in the mountains: Totem in Flaine, Victoria Lodge in Val d'Isère and La Cachette in Les Arcs.
+Eric Belluardo, founder of the Friendly Hotels group, also shared his views.
+His group includes three hotels in the mountains: Totem in Flaine, Victoria Lodge in Val d'Isère and La Cachette in Les Arcs.

-The focus of this conference was to first define the objectives of the teams using these two tools, and to discuss how they can work together to increase hotel revenue, presenting Friendly Hotels, as an example of a client using both solutions.
+The focus of this conference was to first define the objectives of the teams using these two tools, and to discuss how they can collaborate to increase hotel revenue, with Friendly Hotels presented as an example of a client utilising both solutions.

 The CRM x RMS pairing